The Maine Campus

 The Maine Campus is a weekly newspaper produced by the students of the University of Maine in the United States.
 It covers university and Town of Orono events, and has four sections: News, Opinion, Culture and Sports.
 It serves the 20,000 students, faculty and staff of the university.
 Founded in 1875, it is one of the oldest surviving papers in Maine.
 Only The Bowdoin Orient, founded in 1871, The Bates Student, founded in 1873, and the Sun Journal, founded in 1847, are older.

 Circulation and distribution

 Approximately 500 copies of the Campus are printed every issue.
-Since 2024, the Campus published a magazine style full color edition on the first of the month and continues to publish articles weekly on their website.
+Since 2024, the Campus published a magazine-style full-color edition on the first of the month until fall of 2025, when the paper then switched to a weekly print edition as well as weekly online articles.

 The Campus has been online since the late 1990s.
 On April Fool's Day the Campus runs a satirical edition named The Maine Krampus.